pinkeen/avr-rc5/README.md

-# RC5 (36KHz Phillips protocol) Decoding library for AVR
+# RC5 Decoding library for AVR

+*36KHz Phillips protocol*

-Based on the idea presented by *Guy Carpenter* on [his site](http://deep.clearwater.com.au/rc5/).
+Based on the idea presented by *Guy Carpenter* on [his site](http://www.clearwater.com.au/rc5).

 ## What does it do?